rampaldheeraj/account-balance/README.md

 # account-balance
 This application is written in java11.

+To execute, run the main method in Application.java

 The approach used here is as follows :
 Since we have input in the form of cvs as

 ```